30 Awesome Origami Crafts for Kids

 Sometimes you don’t need a season or a holiday to make Origami – you just want to have fun!
 Here are some classic Origami ideas for all ages to make and play with.

-23. Origami Faces
+41. Origami Faces

 Okay, these Origami faces from Pink Stripey Socks are probably my favorite in this whole list!
 They are just genius and you can make so many different kinds!

-24. Origami Ninja Stars
+43. Origami Ninja Stars

 Want to try something awesome?
-Then be sure to make these transforming Origami Ninja stars from What do We do All Day – perfect idea to keep older kids occupied!
+Then be sure to make these transforming Origami Ninja stars from What do We do All Day – the perfect idea to keep older kids occupied!

-28. Origami Ice Cream
+44. Origami Ice Cream

 Here’s a craft that’s perfect for the summer – Origami ice cream!
 Poulette Magique has a lovely tutorial to make these – the page’s in French, so you might want to translate it.

-30. Origami Art Bracelet
+47. Origami Art Bracelet

-It’s not easy maintaining ALL of your kids’ art work, so here’s a more concise way to keep them – turn them into Origami bracelets, as shown in Picklebums!
+It’s not easy maintaining ALL of your kids’ artwork, so here’s a more concise way to keep them – turn them into Origami bracelets, as shown in Picklebums!

 When introducing kids to Origami, you might want to start with paper that’s not too expensive, since there is going to be lots of tearing and tossing initially!
 As they get the hang of it, you can get prettier and better paper.
 Give the project a try yourself before attempting it with the kids, especially if it’s a complex one.
-Stick to age appropriate projects so that kids don’t get frustrated.
-With our list of awesome Origami crafts for kids, we’re sure you’ll find something that’s perfect for you!

 My son loves to do shark cootie catcher He really likes to play with it.